ankitbioinfo/tempo/README.md

 Ready for use! <br> Tutorials and Documentation are available!

+### Installation
-### Install the NiCo package using the conda environment.
+Install the NiCo package using the conda environment.
+This ensures all dependencies are correctly managed and installed.

 ```shell
 conda create -n nicoUser python=3.11